Cloud Experts Documentation

 Run the following inside the VM to give the second NIC (cudn) an IP.
 Replace enp2s0 with the name of the interface from the previous command.
 Replace the 192.168.1.20/24 with a unique address per VM within the CUDN CIDR (which in our examples has been 192.168.1.0/24) and ensure the number after the slash matches the subnet mask of the CIDR.

-11.2 Set the ipsec VM as the next hop for VPC traffic
+12.3 Set the gateway virtual IP as the next hop for VPC traffic

-Each VM needs to know that it should send traffic destined for the VPC through the ipsec VM.
+Each VM needs to know that it should send traffic destined for the VPC through the gateway virtual IP, which belongs to whichever ipsec VM is currently the leader.

 Now that everything is set, let’s try to ping from VM to an EC2 instance in the VPC.
 Pick an EC2 instance, e.g. bastion host, or bare metal instance, etc. to do so.